Journey to the Westfjords and discover a different side of Iceland.

 Only a fraction of visitors to Iceland make it across to the far-flung west, and the lack of tourists make its landscapes and villages a dream to explore

-Make like a Viking at Pyngeyri, home of that legendary Icelandic literature The Sagas
+Make like a Viking at Pyngeyri, the setting for some of Iceland's legendary literature, including The Sagas.

 Tour the spectacular Snaefellsnes Peninsula by road.
 Known as Iceland in Miniature, this destination has a great amount of the spectacular scenery Iceland is famous for – all in one place